Corymbia cadophora

-Corymbia cadophora, commonly known as the twinleaf bloodwood, is a species of small, straggly tree that is endemic to the Kimberley region of Western Australia.
+Corymbia cadophora, commonly known as twinleaf bloodwood, is a species of small, straggly tree that is endemic to the Kimberley region of Western Australia.
 It has rough bark on the trunk and branches, a crown of sessile, egg-shaped or lance-shaped leaves joined in opposite pairs, flower buds mostly arranged in groups of seven, creamy white to pink or red flowers and urn-shaped to barrel-shaped fruit.

 Description

 Corymbia cadophora is a tree, usually of poor form, that typically grows to a height of 2 to 8 m and forms a lignotuber.
 It has thick, rough, greyish brown, tessellated bark on the trunk and branches.
 Young plants and coppice regrowth have leaves that are about 80 mm long, 40 mm wide and arranged in opposite pairs.
 The crown is composed of juvenile leaves that are sessile, the same shade of dull green on both sides, egg-shaped to lance-shaped, 95-255 mm long, 30-86 mm wide and arranged in opposite pairs with their bases joined.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-30 mm long, each branch of the peduncle with buds usually in groups of seven on pedicels up to 5 mm long.
 Mature buds are oval to pear-shaped, 8-18 mm long and 6-11 mm wide with a rounded, pointed or beaked operculum.
 Flowering occurs from January to February or April, or from June or August to October and the flowers are creamy white to pinkish or red.
 The fruit is a woody urn-shaped to barrel-shaped capsule 30-42 mm long and 23-30 mm wide with the valves enclosed in the fruit.